-In this blog, I discuss meal timing, meal spacing and why lunch should be your main meal of the day.
+In this blog, I discuss meal timing, meal spacing, and why a bigger, better lunch may be healthier for you.

-TIP: Eat 2 -3 times a day at roughly the same time during daylight hours.
+Eat 2 -3 times a day at roughly the same time during daylight hours.

 Anahad O'Conner of the New York Times writes that "a growing body of research suggests that our bodies function optimally when we align our eating patterns with our circadian rhythms, the innate 24-hour cycles that tell our bodies when to wake up, when to eat and when to fall asleep.
 Studies show that chronically disrupting this rhythm — by eating late meals or nibbling on midnight snacks, for example — could be a recipe for weight gain and metabolic trouble."

 Ayurveda, the healing tradition of India and sister science of yoga, and modern science are in agreement with regards to meal timing, meal spacing and what to eat when.
 Ayurveda has always emphasized that meal spacing and making lunch the largest meal of the day are keys to health and longevity.
-Ayurveda argues that when the sun is at its highest, at the noon hour, is when the body is most primed to take in the largest meal.
+Ayurveda argues that when the sun is at its highest, at the noon hour, the body is most primed to take in the largest meal.
 Scientific evidence support this.
 Eating the bulk of your food in the first half of the day is better for our health because we are biologically best equipped to digest food more efficiently and burn more calories in the earlier part of the day.

 Making the shift to a bigger better lunch.

 A few generations back, the midday meal that we call lunch was called dinner.
 Folks stopped working and gathered at midday or early afternoon to eat their largest meal together.
 It was a time to be nourished and to relax.
 After this, folks would return to their work or chores.
-Later in the day, they would gather again for a smaller meal called supper.
-Supper: think something "supplemental."
+Later in the day, they would gather again for a smaller meal called supper, Supper: think something "supplemental."
 A lighter meal, not a large, heavy meal.
 This healthy pattern of eating is still practiced in many parts of the world.

 More strategies for healthier meals for busy people

-Annie Barrett.
 Educator, certified health coach, educator and yoga instructor.